Tips for a Happy Halloween!October 27, 2014

-Halloween is right around the corner and children of all ages are excited about this day!
-Dressing our children up as superheroes, princesses and the like can be so much fun and foster in the creation of some amazing memories.
+Tomorrow is Halloween and children of all ages are excited about this day!
+Dressing our children up as superheroes, princesses and the characters of their favourite show can be so much fun and makes for the creation of some amazing memories.

 As parents we always worry, and Halloween is no exception.
 With a baby at home we cringe when the doorbell rings after working so hard to get our baby to sleep.
 As children get older we need to consider bedtime, sugar consumption, dressing warm for cold weather or potential fears when our little ones see goblins wondering the street!
 However with a little preparation Halloween can be a fun and memorable event for both you and your child.
 Here are a few tips!

 Halloween is a late activity.
 By late I mean past 7pm when most kids are asleep or getting ready for bed.
 So make sure that leading up to the big night your children are well rested.
-Make sure they get a good nap or some quiet time in during the afternoon of the 31st and that they are getting adequate sleep the nights leading up to Halloween.
+Make sure they get a good nap or some quiet time tomorrow afternoon and plan on getting them to bed at a good time tonight so they get a full nights sleep.

 You may also want to think of the days following and ensure that naps are planned for and if sleep cues are present earlier, an early bedtime isn’t the worst idea!